-AMAZEworks strives to help organizations identify and understand their culture in a way that provides for individual and organizational growth.
+AMAZEworks strives to help schools and organizations identify and understand their culture in a way that provides for individual and organizational growth.
 Our work focuses on creating the conditions for belonging and equity.
-We can do this by purposefully engaging all staff in the process of initiating important conversations about identity, differences, bias/prejudice/stereotypes, and what we can do to take action against injustices.
+We can do this by purposefully engaging all staff in the process of initiating important conversations about identity, differences, and bias, and what we can do to take action against injustices.

 Our focus on belonging and equity enables us to help leaders take an honest look at what divides us and prevents us from creating the inclusive climate we want.
 AMAZEworks uses the latest research on how humans take in bias, preventing and interrupting the internalization of stereotypes and prejudice, neuroscience and full body learning, best practices in adult education, stereotype threat, and social identity development.